Money Tips & Education

 It may be easier to keep up with debt payments (and avoid late payments) if you're not relying heavily on credit cards.

 Now, can high credit utilization hurt?
 Yes.
 Increasing balances means you’re spending more than you make.
 That can’t go on forever because eventually, you’ll run out of credit.
-In that case, you might have to look into solutions like debt management or debt resolution to lighten the load financially.

 Credit utilization is just one factor that affects your credit